DevMountain/react-4-mini/README.md

 ### Summary

-In this step we will update our `Cart` component to be able to link to the details page for any product.
+In this step, we will update our `Cart` component to be able to link to the details page for any product.

 ### Instructions